General Guide by IceCreamy

 Gameplay (objectives)

 I don't know where to put this, but here seems appropriate.
 Throughout the map you must have spotted some green stuff by now.
 If you walk in there, you notice that your champion becomes a bit more vague.
-If you stand in the so called brush, enemy champions can not see you unless they walk in there themselves, have a Sight Ward/ Vision Ward in there or if they place the Summoner Spell Clairvoyance nearby.
+If you stand in the so called brush, enemy champions can not see you unless they walk in there themselves, have a Stealth Ward/ Vision Ward in there or if they place the Summoner Spell Clairvoyance nearby.
 This is very useful when you are planning on ambushing enemy Champions or when you are recalling.

 Now that I explained the map, it is time to find out what you actually have to do in this game.
 Your most important objective is killing the enemy Nexus.
 If you do that, you win the game.
 In order to get there, you must kill at least all the turrets and the inhibitor in one lane.
 Then you must destroy the 2 Nexus Turrets, only then can you attack the Nexus.
 Note that the inhibitors, Nexus Turrets and Nexus regenerate.
 If you don't attack them for a while, they will just be on full hp again.
-If you kill an inhibitor, your minions in that lane will become upgraded (Super Minions).
+If you kill an inhibitor, your minions in that lane will become upgraded (Super Minions) having better stats than regular minions.
 After a period of time, inhibitors respawn.
 This ends the buff granted to your minions.
 However the minions that already spawned, will still have that buff on them.
 On a side note, try to find out what happens if you are attacking the Nexus or Nexus turrets and all inhibitors respawn!

 I have already explained the other objectives, but I will give you a short list of them just to refresh your memory: